-My family members helped open my ears, but I wanted to be cool and that made me write my first rap song at age 12.
+My family helped open my ears, but my desire to be cool lead to me writing my first rap song at age 12.
 It was the crazy mid-80's, break dancing was trending, and hip-hop was the cool new thing.
-I wasn't the best at break dancing, so I decided I wanted to write a rap.
+I wasn't the best at break dancing, so I decided to write a rap.
 Not to become a rapper per-say.
 Just to have something to recite during the lunchtime freestyle sessions at my middle school.
 So yeah, I wrote a rap just to be cool.

-Over the next few years, I wrote a lot.
-Not just raps.
-I was also interested in journalism as a teen, so I wrote articles for my school newspapers.
+Over the next few years, I wrote a lot, but not just raps.
+I was also interested in journalism as a teen, so I wrote articles for a variety of my school's newspapers.
 Plus, when I came home from school claiming that I had no homework my Dad would have me take an article from an encyclopedia and re-write it in my own words.
-I believe doing both of these things helped me hone my story telling skills, which transferred into my rap songs.
+I believe all doing these things helped me hone my story telling skills, which transferred into my rap songs.
 Making me a story telling rapper.

-Most of my fans love my voice, which is raspy and original.
+Fans of my music tend to like my voice, which is raspy and original.
 They also appreciate the street stories in my songs and how I approach each song from a real perspective.
-Still, as real as it gets I try not to lose sight of the basic goal, which is to make good songs that people can enjoy, relate to, and learn from.
+Still, as real as it gets I try not to lose sight of the basic goal, which is to make good music that people can enjoy, relate to and learn from.

-Independently I've recorded songs with Yukmouth of The Luniz, Chris Rene of Simon Cowell's X-Factor, and other luminaries such as Oakland rapper Keak Da Sneak (3XKrazy), producer Sean T, Dubee (Thizz Ent.), One Drop Scott, The Mekanix, and Indecent the Slapmaster.
-I've opened up for Fat Joe, Paul Wall, Too Short, and a few others.
-I've also inspired many up and coming artists/groups throughout my musical existence, and in 2015 Sir Mix-a-Lot pulled me on stage at the Catalyst in Santa Cruz to tell the crowd, I was one of the dopest emcee's he'd met.
+Independently I've recorded songs with Yukmouth of The Luniz, Chris Rene of Simon Cowell's X-Factor, Rappin 4Tay and other luminaries such as Oakland rapper Keak Da Sneak (3XKrazy), producer Sean T, Dubee (Thizz Ent.), One Drop Scott, The Mekanix, and Indecent the Slapmaster.
+I've inspired many up and coming artists and groups throughout my musical existence and in 2015 Sir Mix-a-Lot pulled me on stage at the Catalyst Nightclub in Santa Cruz, California to tell the crowd I was one of the dopest emcee's he'd met.
 Thanks Mix!